mshsstemclub/mshsstemclub.github.io/WeeklyVideos.md

 ### **Week 1 Videos**
-A video about the STEM club grant that our high school received from the National Science Foundation.
+A video about the STEM club grant that we received from the National Science Foundation.
 **[STEM club grant](https://www.youtube.com/embed/KlIaY6aWdjo)**